 Applicants must receive at least 66% of the total points available to be considered for funding.
 These eligible applicants will compete in one category.
-However, as described below, funding shall be prioritized so that (1) at least one "small population" proposal will be funded and (2) each of the six priority categories listed on page 1 of this RFP will be funded.
-These two funding priorities will be implemented as follows:
+However, as described below, funding shall be prioritized so that (1) at least one "small population" proposal will be funded, (2) at least one Native American Tribe Proposal will be funded, and (3) each of the six priority categories listed on page 1 of this RFP will be funded.
+These three funding priorities will be implemented as follows:

-- 1. Highest Scoring "Small County Population" Proposal: The highest scoring proposal that meets the minimum scoring threshold submitted by an applicant entity located in a county with a population of less than 200,001 will be funded even if it scores lower than other proposals.
-Population shall be determined by using the 2018 population estimates published by the California Department of Finance (see Appendix D 2018 County Population Index).
-For an entity with more than one physical location, the address used on the applicant form shall be used to determine in which county the applicant is located. - 2.
-Six Program Purpose Areas: Applicants will identify one or more Program Purpose Areas (PPAs) that their proposal will address on the Applicant Information Form.
-It is the intent of this grant to fund at least one proposal in each of the six PPAs.
+1. Highest Scoring "Small County Population" Proposal: The highest scoring proposal that meets the minimum scoring threshold submitted by an applicant entity located in a county with a population of less than 200,001 will be funded even if it scores are lower than other proposals.
+Population shall be determined by using the 2021 population estimates published by the California Department of Finance (see Appendix PART I, Page | 8

+D 2021 County Population Index).
+For an entity with more than one physical location, the address used on the applicant form shall be used to determine in which county the applicant is located.

+2. Highest Scoring Native American Tribe Proposal: The highest scoring proposal that meets the minimum scoring threshold submitted by a California tribal applicant or applicant Lead agency partnering with a California tribe will be funded.

+3. Six Program Purpose Areas: Applicants will identify one or more Program Purpose Areas (PPAs) that their proposal will address on the Applicant Information Form.
+It is the intent of this grant to fund at least one proposal in each of the six PPAs, of those that meet the minimum scoring threshold.
 This means a proposal that funds a particular PPA may be funded even if the proposal scores lower than other proposals that fund different priority areas.